Title

 The period of calm, however, is brief.

-In 1768, Britain responds with a show of force by sending troops into Boston to ensure tax collection, and handing the bill for housing them to the colonists through the Quartering Act.
+Britain responds with a show of force — sending troops into Boston in 1768 to insure tax collection, and handing the bill for housing them to the colonists through a Quartering Act.

 The result is a growing sense of betrayal among the colonists.
-Only five years earlier, they fought and died on behalf of the king in the war against France.
+Only five years ago they fought and died on behalf of the King in the war against France.
 In return comes the imposition of onerous taxes and armed enforcers.

-This event is christened “the Boston Massacre” and word of it spreads rapidly across the colonies.
+This March 5 event is christened “the Boston massacre” and word of it spreads rapidly across the colonies.

 Britain reacts quickly to this “Boston Tea Party.”